hassangaber/COMP551-p4/README.md

 	- `c_j` is the claim in text;
 	- `e_j` is the evidence to support or refute the claim (evidence is collected from the top 10 google search results when using the claim as a query);
 	- `y_j` is the target variable to be predicted
+* Datasets have a 70-10-20 split for training-validation-testing sets